 Welcome to M.S. in Counseling, Option in School Psychology

-The Master of Science Degree in Counseling, Option in School Psychology, is designed for graduate students who plan to work as school psychologists who will focus on the psychoeducational development of individuals from birth to age 21, their abilities and potentialities, biological, emotional, behavioral, and cultural factors that influence the learning process.
+The mission of the School Psychology Program at Cal State LA is to facilitate complete access to the schooling process for ALL children, youth, and their families with recognition of their diverse, multicultural and linguistic backgrounds.
+The Master of Science Degree in Counseling, Option in School Psychology is designed for graduate students who plan to work as school psychologists who will focus on the psychoeducational development of individuals from birth to age 21, their abilities and potentialities, biological, emotional, behavioral, and cultural factors that influence the learning process.
 Candidates who earn the master’s degree with this option also qualify for the Pupil Personnel Services credential with Advanced Specialization in School Psychology and Advanced Specialization in Child Welfare and Attendance Services.

 We offer a 3-year, full time program of study.
+Part time study options are not available.
 Students should expect most classes to be completed in the evening hours and to be on campus 2-4 days/week.

-The M.S. in Counseling option in School Psychology is accredited by the National Association of School Psychologists, the National Council for Accreditation of Teacher Education, and the California Commission on Teacher Credentialing.
+The M.S. in Counseling, option in School Psychology is approved by the National Association of School Psychologists and accredited by the Council for the Accreditation of Educator Preparation and the California Commission on Teacher Credentialing.